nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Steps 3a1 - 3a2 are repeated until a valid syntax is given.
 Use case resumes from step 5

-* 5a.
-Incorrectly updating the progress of another student

-    * 5a1.
-Tutor uses add/delete progress commands to revert the incorrect changes.
-Use case resume from step 3

 **Use case 5: Updating payment for student**

 Preconditions: There is at least one student added to TutorAid.